Rex Slinkard: Legacy

 Slinkard, who had trained with Robert Henri, developed a lyrical, semiabstract form of symbolist painting in which he blended suggestions of music and dance into figural compositions.
 In Slinkard's paintings volume and outline alternately separated and blended to accentuate Wagnerian episodes of libinal yearning.
 The highly original visual qualities of these works were effectively captured in Hartley's erotically charged description of Slinkard's method, written to accompany the Los Angeles Museum's 1919 memorial exhibition.

 Slinkard continued to influence his friends and students.
-Carl Sprinchorn made a 1920s drawing of his grave, done in the style of his friend.
+Carl Sprinchorn made a 1920s drawing of his grave, done in the style of his late friend.
 Former-student Nick Brigante made a series of 1920s drawings in Slinkard's style, and inserted miniature versions of his teacher's paintings into some of his 1940s Surrealist works.
 Mabel Alvarez's Symbolist paintings of the late 1920s seem to have been influenced by Slinkard.
 (Note: In her diary, Alvarez described Slinkard's work as "all emotion—a dream world of the spirit—Nothing of the material world.
 Strange and lovely color and compositions and subjects.
 He worked entirely from within and said lovely things that were all his own.")